mezw/mapbox-gl-js-docs/docs/pages/example/query-similar-features.md

 - Mapbox GL JS
 prependJs:
 - "import Example from '../../components/example';"
-- "import html from './query-similar-features.html';"
+- "import html from './query-similar-features.html?code';"
+- "import iframe from './query-similar-features.html?iframe';"
 ---

 In this example, a user can hover their cursor over any county in the United States, and the map highlights other U.S. counties with a matching name, displays a popup with the name of the county at the cursor location, and displays an HTML overlay with summary information.